Introduction to a Savings Account: What It Is & How It Works

 Online savings accounts enable you to carry out your banking activities or manage your accounts from the comfort of your smartphone.
 Given that they’re so convenient, it’s no surprise they’re gradually becoming the crowd’s favorite option.
 Of course, some people prefer the interaction with human beings that comes with traditional banks and wouldn’t mind having to go over to the bank to carry out every transaction, but most are gradually opting for a more convenient option.

 Different banks offer different ways of depositing and withdrawing money from online savings accounts, some of which may include wire transfers, linked debit cards, other linked accounts, or checks.
-Before choosing an online bank to open an online savings account with, make sure that the options on offer suit you.
+Before choosing a bank, make sure that the options on offer suit you.

 Money Market Accounts